Wild Plant Identification: Foraging for Edible Weeds

 - Florida’s Edible Wild Plants: A Guide to Collecting and Cooking by Peggy Sias Lantz

-- Countryside Network also carries a number of great titles on foraging
+- Countryside also carries a number of great articles on foraging

 As the tour was ending Chetelat exclaimed, “Ooh!
 The elephant ear is flowering.”
 A member of the group says that they are invasive, trying to dismiss the beauty of the invasive flower.
 Nate replies, “Lots of things are invasive – like Europeans.”